Join The Nation for a week of educational and cultural exchange in Havana, Cuba!

 Join us in Havana, Cuba, during this historic period of change, for a unique trip specially curated for fellow Nation travelers.
 The experience is certain to offer a unique opportunity not only to visit the island but also to experience its people, politics, culture, and history in a way few ever have.

-The all-inclusive cost of this weeklong tour is $5,550 to $5,950 per person (double/single occupancy) and includes round-trip chartered airfare between Tampa and Havana, seven nights at the Hotel NH Capri La Habana, one night in a private guesthouse in Pinar del Río Province, all transportation within Cuba, tours, seminars, lectures, concerts, most of your meals, and many other captivating events.
+The all-inclusive cost of this weeklong tour is $5,585 to $5,990 per person (double/single occupancy) and includes round-trip chartered airfare between Florida and Havana, six nights at the Hotel NH Capri La Habana, one night in a private guesthouse in Pinar del Río Province, all transportation within Cuba, tours, seminars, lectures, concerts, most of your meals, and many other captivating events.

 SPACE IS VERY LIMITED – PLEASE REGISTER TODAY!

-Complete the appropriate registration form and submit it, with a $1000 deposit, to The Nation by email, fax (212-982-9000 – Attn: Loren), or mail (The Nation, Cuba Trip, 33 Irving Place, New York, NY 10003).
+Complete the appropriate registration form and submit it, with a $1000 deposit, to The Nation by email, fax (212-982-9000 – Attn: Kelsea), or mail (The Nation, Cuba Trip, 520 Eighth Avenue, New York, NY 10018).
 Once you are approved for travel to Cuba (Cuba and the US have a simple application process that all travelers must follow) The Nation will contact you regarding further payments.

 For additional information or to register, contact Charles Bittner at firstname.lastname@example.org or 617-833-1435.

-- Settle into the historic, newly remodeled, four-star Hotel NH Capri La Habana, centrally located in a pulsating part of the Vedado district with nearby jazz clubs and bohemian cafes.
+- Settle into the historic, newly remodeled, four-star NH Hotel Capri La Habana, centrally located in a pulsating part of the Vedado district and its nearby jazz clubs and bohemian cafes.

 - Discuss Cuban foreign policy and the coming changes with Carlos Alzugaray, former Cuban diplomat and expert on US-Cuba relations.